10 Fun Things to Do in Modena, Italy

 How To Get There

-To get to Modena, Italy, you can fly into nearby airports like Bologna Guglielmo Marconi Airport or Milan Malpensa Airport, and then head to the train station.
+To get to Modena, Italy, you can fly into nearby airports like Bologna Guglielmo Marconi Airport or Milan Malpensa Airport and then head to the train station.
+From Bologna, it’s only short train ride to Modena.
+If coming from Milan, you can catch a high-speed train to Modena.

-Renting a car is also an option for a road trip, which is certainly the more scenic and slow paced way to do it.
+Renting a car is also an option for a road trip, which is certainly the more scenic and slow-paced way to do it.
 Additionally, long-distance buses serve Modena from various Italian cities.

 When To Visit

-Spring, from April to June, presents a delightful option with mild weather, blooming landscapes, and a vibrant atmosphere.
-A great option for first time travellers.
+The ideal time to visit Modena, Italy, varies depending on your personal preferences.
+Spring, from April to June, presents a delightful option with mild weather, blooming landscapes, and a vibrant atmosphere which is a great option for first time travellers or for those who want a smaller crowd.

 Early autumn, spanning September to November, offers pleasant weather and a more peaceful experience with harvest festivals and cultural events.
 This is usually the best option.